 A failure to comply with the ETHIC RULE of USPAP is a very serious violation which would likely undermine the credibility and reliability of the appraisal report.
 All appraisers, whenever acting as an appraiser, at all times must comply with the ETHICS RULE.

-Machinery Appraisers Must Properly Develop Assignment Results
+Machinery & Equipment Appraisers Must Properly Develop Assignment Results

 All appraisers follow the appraisal process in order to properly develop a credible answer to the appraisal problem.
 STANDARD 7 requires that: